twiro/multilingual/README.md

 Translations for a field can always be optional.

-If a translation isn't provided for a specific language, the extension falls back to the default language in your XML output.

 ## Sections: UI

 To provide your clients with a clean and simple user interface, you should use an additional UI extensions like [Parenthesis Tabs][3].